AdobeDocs/commerce-frontend-core/src/pages/guide/index.md

 ## Frontend development prerequisites

-To implement what is discussed in this guide, you need a working Magento installation and the following browser versions installed on your device:
+To implement what is discussed in this guide, you need a working installation and the following browser versions installed on your device:

 Storefront and Admin: